 The other great thing for quick and easy gifts is turning to the kitchen.
 You can find a full list of last-minute gifts from the kitchen here.

-When I want to personalize a gift, I usually create something that I can customize the scent and the colour for.
+When I want to personalize a gift, I usually create something that I can customize the scent and the colour of.

 This can mean making a candle in their favourite colour, adding eucalyptus essential oil to their bath salts because I know they love fresh fragrances, or decorating a soap with their favourite flowers.
 Almost all of these homemade Christmas gift ideas can be personalized for the special person in your life.

-You can also personalize most of these homemade Christmas gifts from the packaging.
+You can also personalize most of these homemade Christmas gifts with the packaging.
 Make custom labels with the person’s name on them or in a style you know they’ll love.

 Practical gifts are anything that people will use in their everyday lives.
 You want to avoid any novelty items and instead think about an item that would fit into their daily routine.